lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 \< Editorial Note: With the update to -V08, the fields senderNonce, recipNonce, len, and mac were removed from the KemOtherInfo sequence.

-  Alice's public KEM key could be added based on the discussion on the LAMPS list, see the tread "Does cms-kemri need to include H(ct) as a KDF input?".
+  The kemContext was added to KemCiphertextInfo and KemOtherInfo for offer similar flexibility as cms-kemri offers with ukm.

-  The authors are waiting for expert reviews providing guidance which fields are needed and bring additional value for the KEM-bases message protection.
+  The authors are waiting for further expert review from the WG on the specification of KEM-based message protection.

 End of Editorial Note >